Miami-Dade school officials concerned about rise in school threats

 MIAMI - School officials in Miami-Dade County had an important message concerning threats, real or fake, made by students.

-Miami-Dade Schools Superintendent Alberto Carvalho, Miami-Dade State Attorney Katherine Fernandez Rundle, Miami-Dade Schools Police Chief Edwin Lopez and several school board members held a news conference Tuesday, warning parents about the impact those threats can have on everyone involved.
+Miami-Dade County Public Schools Superintendent Alberto Carvalho, Miami-Dade County State Attorney Katherine Fernandez Rundle, school Police Chief Edwin Lopez and several school board members held a news conference Tuesday, warning parents about the impact those threats can have on everyone involved.

 "It's unfair, irresponsible and, unfortunately, it brings about long-term consequences," Carvalho said.

-Officials say they are building on Florida's 'It's No Joke' initiative to drive their point home.
+Officials said they are building on Florida's "It's No Joke" initiative to drive their point home.

 Shooting threats have risen dramatically since the massacre at Marjory Stoneman Douglas High School in Parkland.

-In Miami-Dade, 115 threats were investigated last year, resulting in 20 student arrests.
+In Miami-Dade County, 115 threats were investigated last year, resulting in 20 student arrests.

 So far this school year, through just eight weeks of classes, there have been 24 threats and six arrests.